ibm0502team3/watson-discovery-cel/README.md

 * [Demo on Youtube](https://www.youtube.com/watch?v=todo): Watch the video
 * [Watson Node.js SDK](https://github.com/watson-developer-cloud/node-sdk): Download the Watson Node SDK.
 * [Discovery Search UI](https://github.com/IBM/watson-discovery-ui): A sample UI that this repo is based on.
-* [Kaggle dataset](https://www.kaggle.com/snap/amazon-fine-food-reviews): A dataset of Amazon reviews.

 # Learn more

 * **Artificial Intelligence Code Patterns**: Enjoyed this code pattern?
 Check out our other [AI Code Patterns](https://developer.ibm.com/technologies/artificial-intelligence/).
 * **AI and Data Code Pattern Playlist**: Bookmark our [playlist](https://www.youtube.com/playlist?list=PLzUbsvIyrNfknNewObx5N7uGZ5FKH0Fde) with all of our code pattern videos
-* **With Watson**: Want to take your Watson app to the next level?
-Looking to utilize Watson Brand assets?
-[Join the With Watson program](https://www.ibm.com/watson/with-watson/) to leverage exclusive brand, marketing, and tech resources to amplify and accelerate your Watson embedded commercial solution.

 # License